Contact centers are like people: We’re all at different stages, chugging along healthily but sometimes faltering along the way.

 In order to move forward, company leadership should invest in a feasibility study of its procedures to ensure that there are not too many silos or touch-points in between contact center managers and decision-makers.
 Solid company infrastructure should ensure that those working in the customer service space can communicate their successes, failures, needs, and suggestions to the powers that be, and thus vastly improve the contact center experience for customers.

 Short on Support.

 Another way contact centers are dragging their heels?
 The culture in the workplace may be due for an upgrade, including the provision of psychological support resources.
-Added to this is a concerted effort to make work life more fun for contact center agents who we know interact with a wide range of customer personalities every day.
-There are some basic, cost-effective ways of dipping your toes into cultural change in the office.
-For instance, gamification has become a popular way of engaging contact centers teams while also improving the bottom line.
+Added to this is a concerted effort to make work-life more fun for contact center agents who we know interact with a wide range of customer personalities every day.
+There are some basic, cost-effective ways of dipping your toes into a cultural change in the office.
+For instance, gamification has become a popular way of engaging contact center teams while also improving the bottom line.

 No Money, Honey.